Qodana 2026.1 Help

 Can I use Qodana linters without creating a Qodana Cloud account?

-All licenses require that you create an account at Qodana Cloud and complete the onboarding stage (see this question for further details).
-Besides that, Qodana Cloud lets you view Qodana reports in a single place and provides access to all of the features offered by Qodana linters.
+All licenses require that you create an account in Qodana Cloud and complete the project setup stage (see this question for further details).
+Besides that, Qodana Cloud lets you view Qodana reports in a single place and provides access to all features offered by Qodana linters.
 Finally, for the purposes of opening Qodana reports from within your IDE, you need a Qodana Cloud account.

 To exclude Qodana Cloud, you can download and run the Community linters of Qodana, like Qodana Community for JVM, Qodana Community for Android, and Qodana Community for Python, locally without a license.